Complaints - A summary of Guidelines for Parents

 For further information, call the Ofsted helpline on 08456 40 40 45.

-Over the academic year 2018-2019 there was one complaint that went to governors.
+Over the academic year 2019 - 2020 there were no complaints that went to governors.